Superrehtard/old_diaspora_wiki/Grassroots-Projects.md

 This is a list of projects that members of our grassroots community are working on.
-Let us know if you would like to volunteer to help with one or more of them.
-Also, please let us know if there are any projects that should also be listed here, other projects we should work on, or any questions/feedback you may have.
+Please let us know if there are any projects that should also be listed here, other projects we should work on, or any questions/feedback you may have.

 ##Simple ways to help out
+*Feel free to jump right in and help with any of these.*

 **Support Hashtags**
 Help respond to posts to #question, #bug, and #feature tags on Diaspora.